laulab-johnshopkins/evade/doc/source/visualization.rst

 Visualizing Proteins and Pockets
 ================================

-SCOOPS can visualize voxelized proteins and pockets in a Jupyter notebook.
+DAVEE can visualize voxelized proteins and pockets in a Jupyter notebook.
 It can also write to PDB files for viewing in external programs.

 ======================